 In support of the research and scholarship of Oakland University the Kresge Library's Interlibrary Loan Office borrows books, reports, journal articles and other research materials not owned by the OU Libraries.
 These materials are obtained from sources throughout the United States and around the world.
 The Interlibrary Loan Office participates in a number of resource sharing agreements and other independent reciprocal relationships.
 The Interlibrary Loan Office also uses various commercial document providers to supply documents in copyright violation.

 The Kresge Library Interlibrary Loan Office serves the Oakland University community.
 This includes currently enrolled students of all levels, faculty and staff.
-These users must have a picture OU ID (Spirit Card) and must have the cards validated at the Circulation Desk of the Kresge Library.
+These users must have a picture OU ID (Spirit Card) and must have the cards validated at the Service Desk of the Kresge Library.

 Those outside the Oakland University community should contact their home library for interlibrary loan service.

 Presently iInterlibrary loan is funded by the University and requests are filled at no cost to the user.

 The average turn-around time for books is 12 working days and for photocopies is 6 working days.
 The greatest variable affecting turn-around time is response from the lending library.

 Some lending libraries may stipulate "for use in library only" or "no photocopying" or "no renewals".
 These restrictions must be adhered to.
 Reference works, materials in special or rare book collections, most dissertations and theses, textbooks and most journals and audio-visual materials cannot be borrowed on interlibrary loan.
 The Kresge Library is obligated to follow current copyright guidelines, Title 17, U.S. Code.

 Note: Loans are not transferable from one person to another.

-All books must be picked up at the Circulation Desk and will be charged to the borrower's ILLiad account.
+All books must be picked up at the Service Desk and will be charged to the borrower's ILLiad account.
 Articles are delivered electronically where possible.
 If electronic delivery is not possible then they must be picked up at the Circulation Desk or they will be sent via campus mail.
 Patrons will be notified by email when materials are ready to be picked up.